-Engineering structure/s (retaining walls, bridges, traffic safety barriers etc.) supporting or anchoring a noise fence shall be structurally adequate to withstand the superimposed load from the noise fence.
+Engineering structure/s (retaining walls, bridges, road safety barriers etc.) supporting or anchoring a noise fence shall be structurally adequate to withstand the superimposed load from the noise fence.

-The nominal span of a standard noise fence shall be:
+The maximum distance between posts for standard noise fences shall be: